 Why YOU Should Be At the Santa Fe Symposium®. . .

 The scope of this unique conference encompasses every kind of jewelry industry professional, from custom casters to bench jewelers to gemologists to business owners, managers, and more.
-Presentations range far beyond manufacturing- and casting-related subjects to include worker health and safety, company security, e-commerce, statistical process controls, effective marketing, computer-aided jewelry design and the latest techniques and advances such as e-coating, rapid prototyping and additive manufacturing for large and small concerns alike.
+Presentations range far beyond manufacturing- and casting-related subjects to include a wide variety of timely topics that deal with not only manufacturing and fabrication processes but with running a business in this industry, protecting workers and the work environment and more.

 And you're never just an attendee; you are a participant, teaching even as you learn along with every other jewelry professional there.
 Your input enriches the discussion and adds to the knowledge.
-No matter where you fit in the jewelry making industry, the Santa Fe Symposium® offers you incredible benefits that last throughout the year and into the future, serving your business, your work and your goals in ways you could not have imagined.
+No matter where you fit in the jewelry-making industry, the Santa Fe Symposium® offers you incredible benefits that last throughout the year and into the future, serving your business, your work and your goals in ways you could not have imagined.
+Need to make the case to your supervisor or upper management for attending the Santa Fe Symposium?
+We can help!
+We've prepared a downloadable “Return On Investment” letter that will help you do just that.

 Learn first-hand about the latest work going on in the industry with endless opportunities to ask questions, challenge assumptions and discuss what it means from the point of view of your work and your business.